 From Manaus, the next step in this unique journey was “Going Up River”.
 For more on my Amazon Adventure, see this follow-up.

 Beyond Brazil’s famous beaches and wildlife tours in the Amazon, there is so much more to learn about the people and their history.
 A new and safe way to travel without leaving your couch… tour guides are busy finding fun options for you to continue to travel, learn, connect and explore…virtually!
 From home, you can now meet certified tour guides on a Live Virtual Tour!
 During your tour, you’ll spend about an hour and a half with a certified tour guide on your selected tour and you will learn about their city’s culture, landscape, food, art and history.
 Via your laptop or tablet, you can do everything from learning more about Brazil, explore the Iguassu Falls, go on a ride till the top of Corcovado mountain and see the Christ Redeemer statue and much more….
 These are NOT PRE – RECORDED EXPERIENCES: it’s you and a tour guide, live.
 After the presentation, you can ask questions and the work with Neyla and Gisela to tailor-make the right trip for you.

 Please click the above link, and see how many options of Live Virtual Tours are waiting for you to try, and note that every day they will have more tours launching!
 Be sure to say Solo Trekker 4 U sent you!

-Join this couch safari.
-Registration for the event opens on Monday, 26th October 2020.
+Join this couch safari by registering now as registration for the event began last fall and continues on this link: Monday, 26th October 2020.

 For more global tours with no (or low) single supplements and well-priced hotels, check frequently for our recommendations at our free SoloTravelPricingTracker.net.